How long have you been with Dixon Center?

 In my involvement with the program, I’ve become perhaps too passionate about it.
 When you’re talking to these women and hearing their stories, you get attached and protective.
 I guess that’s not a bad thing after all.
 It’s a very rewarding part of my job.

 Would you say that’s been your proudest project at Dixon Center?

-The Female Veterans Program, that's definitely up there.
-Being able to make such a difference in the lives of these female veterans.
+The Women Veterans Program, that’s definitely up there.
+Being able to make such a difference in the lives of these women veterans.
 But also, providing assistance any way we can.
-Even when it's helping other organizations work together and make a bigger difference together than they can on their own.
+Even when it’s helping other organizations work together and make a bigger difference together than they can on their own.

 I’ve been blessed to work with some amazing organizations and some great people.
 Dixon Center is more than just a work team; it feels more like a family.
 We’re all extremely passionate about the military and the people we serve and making changes for them for the better.
 If we can’t help every person that comes to us, we do our best to connect them with someone who can.